forthtemple/ros_pimoroni_sts_pi/README.md

 You have ROS Gazebo running on a PC which in turns communicates with your Raspberry PI that is on your Pimoroni STS PI.

+The steps of installation are:

 1. On your Raspberry PI that is on your Pimoroni STS PI install and run app.py on:

 https://github.com/sandyjmacdonald/sts_pi_controller

-2. On
-Install ROS (eg http://wiki.ros.org/indigo/Installation/Ubuntu if from ubuntu)
+2. On your PC install ROS (eg http://wiki.ros.org/indigo/Installation/Ubuntu if from ubuntu)

+3. On your PC install in catkin this source
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/forthtemple/ros_pimoroni_sts_pi.git